Training All Clinicians in Essential Communication and Symptom Management Skills

 Implementing a Training Program

 Transforming the way we care for patients and families living with serious illness takes organizational commitment and planning.
-Develop a strategy to train all clinicians in critical skills, including communication and symptom management, for best care of people with serious illness.
+Develop a strategy to train all clinicians in critical skills using CAPC's continuing education curriculum.

 Course catalog for CAPC's clinical training curriculum.
-Onboard new palliative care team members using standardized training, or train non-palliative care specialists in core skills.
-All courses provide continuing education credits for all disciplines and are free for CAPC members.
+All courses provide continuing education credits for physicians, nurses, social workers, and care managers from all specialties and are free for CAPC members.

 CAPC Designation provides standard competencies in Pain Management, Symptom Management, Communication Skills, Dementia Care, Social Work for Serious Illness, and Registered Nursing Practices for Serious Illness